azzian669/BlackJack/README.md

 # Console Blackjack Simulation ♠️

-> A robust, text-based implementation of the classic casino game, developed to demonstrate mastery of fundamental programming logic, state management, and algorithm design in [C / C++].
+> A robust, text-based implementation of the classic casino game, developed to demonstrate mastery of fundamental programming logic, state management, and algorithm design in [C].

 ---